AbigailN10/CPE487/README.md

 Outputs (see SimonSays.xdc)
 * 8 pins for Pmod Header JA which are connected to the keypad
   * Keypad is used to input numbers based on the sequence shown on the board.
+* 7 pins for the segments and 8 pins for the anodes on the board
+  * Anodes are used to tell the user the sequence that the user must input and whether they succeeded or failed.
+* 8 pins for the LEDs
+  * LEDs are used to tell the user what state/level they are on.

 How we expanded the display to light up all 8 anodes (instead of 4):
   * In leddec16.vhd